malocher/zf2-cqrs-module/README.md

 ##Usage

-You can request the CQRS Gate from the ServiceManager.
-The hole setup of the CQRS System is done in the background.
+You can request the Malocher CQRS Gate from the ServiceManager.
+The hole setup of the CQRS and Service Bus System is done in the background.
 Here is a simple example that invokes the AddEntityCommand on the DomainBus from within a controller:

 ```php